**Alt text**: A person wearing glasses and an apron smiles while holding a tablet in a flower shop.

 • Identify producers who work in genres or projects similar to your style and expertise.
 Gather contact information and understand their recent work to fit your pitch.

-• Start your email with a personal greeting and a brief overview about yourself.
-Mention any mutual connections or specific justifications why you are reaching out to them.
+• Start your email with a personal greeting and a brief introduction about yourself.
+Mention any mutual connections or specific reasons why you are reaching out to them.

-• Include a link to your online portfolio or reel that highlights your best work, making sure it’s on-point to the producer’s projects or interests.
+• Include a link to your online portfolio or reel that highlights your best work, ensuring it’s on-point to the producer’s projects or interests.

 • Point out what sets you apart from other videographers, such as specialized equipment, one-off shooting style, or experience in a specific type of videography.